About this book

 Kevin Major is one of the best Canadian writers of his generation, and in 1992 he won the Vicky Metcalf Award for a Body of Work.
-He has written sixteen novels for young people and adults, several of which have been translated into other languages.
+He has written ten novels, many of which have been translated into other languages.
 His books include Hold Fast (Hans Christian Andersen Honor List, winner of the Governor General`s Literary Award, the Canadian Library Association Award and the Ruth Schwartz Award), Far from Shore (winner of the Canadian Young Adult Book Award), and The House of Wooden Santas (Mr. Christie`s Book Award and the Ann Connor Brimer Award).
-Most recently, Ann and Seamus was shortlisted for eight book awards, including the Governor General`s Award, and has been adapted into an opera.
-Kevin has recently been awarded an honorary degree by Memorial University, and he lives in St. John`s, Newfoundland.
+Most recently, Ann and Seamus was shortlisted for eight book awards including the Governor General`s Award.
+Kevin lives in St. John`s, Newfoundland.